Jade570/cityPOP_generator/README.md

 ## Concept
-🏙️Build your city as you make your music!
+Build your city as you make your music!

 The music changes as you change direction of the road of your city.